Meet Our Producers

 When the Bairds opened the smallest licensed brewery in Japan and their very first Fishmarket Taproom in 2001, they were met with dislike or at best, indifference from their local community, as they did not serve their beer ice cold like how every other Japanese consumed the beverage.
 Fast forward two decades later, it is safe to say Baird Beer has proven the virtues of staying true to their craft brewery dream regardless of the obstacles thrown at them along the way.

-From exclusive use of whole flower hops and other minimally processed ingredients to utilizing all-natural carbonation captured during fermentation to prioritizing a traditional practice known as ‘dry hopping’ to produce that exquisite bouquet characteristic of the brewery, the list goes on in why Baird Beer is now recognized as a trailblazer within the craft brewery scene throughout Japan and the world over, from the United States to Canada, Australia and New Zealand, Singapore, and now London, UK!
+From exclusive use of whole flower hops and other minimally processed ingredients to utilising all-natural carbonation captured during fermentation to prioritising a traditional practice known as ‘dry hopping’ to produce that exquisite bouquet characteristic of the brewery… The list goes on as to why Baird Beer is now recognised as a trailblazer within the craft beer brewery scene throughout Japan and the world over!

 Since 1720, Okuhida Shuzo has held their steadfast belief that while anyone can have access to rice and yeast, exceptional sake making is born from good water and craftsmanship.